 1940 – 1945

 World War II sends skilled construction workers to fight overseas.
 In Des Moines, Arthur H. Neumann and Brothers push on to complete more infrastructure with the construction of the electric plant and the presently named Dale Maffitt Reservoir.
 Industrial and manufacturing sees a boom with Neumann finishing the first Firestone Tire & Rubber Company plant in Des Moines, the Armstrong Rubber Manufacturing factory, office and warehouse; and several buildings for Maytag in Newton.
 They also completed the Broadlawns Medical Center (150-bed, modern, acute care hospital) during the war.

 1946 – 1949

 Following the war, the men of Neumann’s second generation joined the company.
-They completed significant education and cultural projects such as Drake Fitch Hall of Pharmacy and the Des Moines Art Center (Neumann completed additional updates to the Art Center in 2010).
+They completed significant education and cultural projects such as Drake Fitch Hall of Pharmacy and the Des Moines Art Center (Neumann has completed additional updates to the Art Center).

 1950 – 1958

 Once the 50’s arrive, a new leadership era begins for the company.
 Brothers Gordon, Hal, Walter, Oscar and Charles continue to build on top of the foundation of excellence and complete projects that shape Iowa.
 In honor of our veterans, Veterans Memorial Auditorium was completed in 1955 and has served as Des Moines’ primary venue for major sporting events and concerts for over 50 years.
 Des Moines’ first enclosed mall, Park Fair Shopping Center, was completed in 1956.
 They also completed the Iowa Paint Manufacturing Company, State Automobile Insurance Association and several elementary and junior high schools.